daintlab/fewshot-SFDA/README.md

 <hr>

 ### Learning rates used in FT
-We provide the learning rates we used for FT on all benchmark datasets for reproducibility.
+We provide the learning rates we used for FT and LP-FT on all benchmark datasets.
 All the learning rates are selected through 1-shot validation.

 |Method|Office31|OfficeHome|VisDA-C|VLCS|TerraIncognita|
 |:----:|:------:|:--------:|:-----:|:--:|:------------:|